Selective Download Feature

 MY RESPONSIBILITIES

-I led the discovery, research, design, and user testing for the tools (checklists) in the enterprise product, under the mentorship of my design manager.
-I collaborated with cross functional team (Product, Design, Engineering) to design and implement solution.
+Led the discovery, research, design, and user testing for the tools (checklists) in the enterprise product, under the mentorship of my design manager.

 CONTEXT